 It may have been the thrill of discovering a new restaurant, or the joy of tasting something exciting and new.
 Home cooking on the other hand is not often about discovery and excitement – because once you discover a new recipe or flavour combination you love, you will be making it again and again.
 And there’s definite joy and comfort in that familiarity.
-Take this dish of roasted sweet potatoes – I must have made it countless times, but that doesn’t make it any less delicious.
+Take this recipe for instance: honey-roasted sweet potato and squash with halloumi – I must have made it countless times, but that doesn’t make it any less delicious.
 Simple recipes are usually the ones you end up replaying again and again, sometimes throwing in a couple of new ingredients to make them shiny and new.

 This time I threw in butternut squash, a healthy dose of chilli, honey, halloumi cheese and a drizzle of basil oil.
 A scattering of mixed seeds adds a bit of crunch and all your need to round off the meal is some quinoa or couscous.
 Originally I intended to make this with feta cheese only to discover, after 40 minutes of roasting, that we had run out.
 Halloumi works really well to add a salty note to cut through the spicy sweetness, but feta would be probably even better.